PromptQuorumPromptQuorum

 Is prompt engineering dead in 2026?

 No. The discipline has shifted, not disappeared.
 As models grow more capable, the work moves from syntax tricks and formatting hacks to context design β€” structuring inputs, managing retrieval, and composing tool outputs.
 The job title "Prompt Engineer" is narrowing, but the underlying skill is embedded in every role that uses AI: developer, analyst, marketer, researcher.
-McKinsey 2024 State of AI found that effective AI adoption still correlates strongly with how well users frame tasks for the model.
+Effective AI adoption still correlates strongly with how well users frame tasks for the model.

 Do I need to learn prompt engineering if AI models keep improving?